luccaugusto/anote/README.md

 ## Curses application
 The curses application is pretty simple, it just shows the notes you have and allow you to manipulate them.
 The idea of this program however is to keep things simple, it just takes notes.
-There might be some bugs on some specific cases, i decided to move on to another project instead of hunting them down, feel free to fix them or implement some of the TODO items.
+Feel free to fix them or implement some of the TODO items.

 ## TODO